 From Concept to Commissioning: How Motecha Delivered a Smart Sorting Solution for ECSO

-Acting as the lead solution provider, Motecha integrated equipment from multiple technology partners into one cohesive, automated system designed for precise material flow control, ergonomic operation, and exceptional sorting performance.
+As the lead solution provider, Motecha integrated equipment from multiple technology partners into one cohesive, automated system designed for precise material flow control, ergonomic operation, and exceptional sorting performance.

 Technology That Delivers Value